uc-cdis/gen3-user-doc/docs/user-guide/data-access.md

 * [Bionimbus](http://bionimbus-pdc.opensciencedatacloud.org/storage/) to receive s3 data storage credentials
 * [data.Gen3.org]( https://data.Gen3.org/) for browser based querying of metadata.

->NOTE:  for Gen3 members that were also their organization's contact for data submission, you already have access to your s3 credentials and data.Gen3.org.
+>NOTE:  for Gen3 members that were also their organization's contact for data submission, you already have access to your s3 credentials and the commons metadata API <data.Gen3.org>.
 Just send your pubkey.

 <h4> I'm not familiar with SSH - how do I generate a keypair? </h4>

-[Github has a very nice tutorial](https://help.github.com/articles/connecting-to-github-with-ssh/) with step by step instructions for Mac, Windows (users with gitbash installed), and Linux users.
+[Github has a very nice tutorial](https://help.github.com/articles/connecting-to-github-with-ssh/) with step-by-step instructions for Mac, Windows (users with gitbash installed), and Linux users.
 If you're new to using SSH we'd recommend reviewing the links:

 * [About SSH](https://help.github.com/articles/about-ssh/)
 * [Checking for Existing SSH Keys](https://help.github.com/articles/checking-for-existing-ssh-keys/)
 * [Generating a new SSH key and adding it to the SSH Agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
-&nbsp;

 >NOTE:  For Windows users, we recommend installing [Git for Windows](https://git-for-windows.github.io/) and using the Git Bash feature to interact on the command line, manage ssh keys, and s3 credentials.

 <h3>Receive a welcome email</h3>